christofmuc/KnobKraft-orm/synths/roland-mks50/README.md

   * [MidiKraft-base](https://github.com/christofmuc/MidiKraft-base): Base library used by all others providing some common definitions
   * [MidiKraft-librarian](https://github.com/christofmuc/MidiKraft-librarian): Implementation of various different handshake and communication methods to retrieve and send data between the host computer and a MIDI device
-  * [MidiKraft-database](https://github.com/christofmuc/MidiKraft-database): Code to store MIDI data in a SQlite or AWS DynamoDB database
+  * [MidiKraft-database](https://github.com/christofmuc/MidiKraft-database): Code to store MIDI data in a SQLite database

 ## MidiKraft Synthesizer implementations